 Results: There was strong positive correlation between rotavirus IQS and laboratory reports for the US (R2=0.79) and UK (R2=0.60), and between rotavirus IQS and acute gastroenteritis hospitalizations for the US (R2=0.87) and Mexico (R2=0.69), p<.0001 for all correlations.
 Correlations were stronger in the pre-vaccine period compared to the post-vaccine period.
 Mean rotavirus IQS decreased after vaccine introduction by 40% (95% CI: 25-55%) in the US and by 70% (95% CI: 55-86%) in Mexico.
 In the UK, there was a loss of seasonal variation after vaccine introduction.

-Conclusions: Rotavirus internet search data trends mirrored national rotavirus laboratory and gastroenteritis hospitalization data in the US, UK, and Mexico, and declined following rotavirus vaccine introductions.
+Conclusions: Rotavirus internet search data trends mirrored national rotavirus laboratory trends in the US and UK, and gastroenteritis hospitalization data in the US and Mexico, with lower correlations following rotavirus vaccine introductions.

 MANUSCRIPT